Interaction between disk and extended corona in a general relativistic framework: The complete model

 (vi) All the above steps lead to the total luminosity from the disk-corona system L$_{\rm tot}$ considering the photons available at infinity and the photons lost in the BH,

 Different luminosity components are categorized depending on the different possible sources and destinations of the photons.
-The first word in the subscript (i.e. disk, corona, refl-selfirr, refl-corona) represent the source of the photon whereas the last word (i.e. inf, BH) represent the final destination of the photon.
-For example, $L_{\rm refl-selfirr, inf}$ is the luminosity reaching to infinity from reflection of self-irradiated photons, $L_{\rm corona, BH}$ is the luminosity lost due to coronal photons ending in the BH etc.
+The first word in the subscript (i.e. disk, corona, refl-selfirr, refl-corona) represents the source of the photon, whereas the last word (i.e., inf, BH) represents the final destination of the photon.
+For example, $L_{\rm refl-selfirr, inf}$ is the luminosity reaching to infinity from the reflection of self-irradiated photons, and $L_{\rm corona, BH}$ is the luminosity lost due to coronal photons ending in the BH.

 (vii) Absorption of the illuminating photons by the disk increases its effective temperature, thereby modifying the disk blackbody photon distribution that serves as the primary source of seed photons for Comptonization.
 This, in turn, alters the coronal luminosity.
 Additionally, Comptonization of reflected photons further modifies the total luminosity, $L_{\rm tot}$.
-Therefore, we iterate the above steps until $L_{\rm tot}$ converges—i.e., changes by less than 1\% between two consecutive iterations.
+Therefore, we iterate the above steps until $L_{\rm tot}$ converges, i.e., changes by less than 1\% between two consecutive iterations.
 This converged value represents the total luminosity of the disk–corona system in equilibrium.
 Hereafter, whenever we refer to $L_{\rm tot}$, we mean this final, converged luminosity.

-(viii) If the coronal electrons are hotter compared to the seed blackbody photons on average, the corona contributes to the luminosity significantly and $L_{\rm tot}$ becomes larger than the total accretion power available
+(viii) If the coronal electrons are hotter compared to the seed blackbody photons on average, the corona contributes to the luminosity significantly and $L_{\rm tot}$ becomes larger than the total accretion power available,